isankhairul/shipping-svc/README.md

 - `/registry` This is where you registering your service, so we can use it.
 - `/repository` This layer where you put your query or interaction with the database.
 - `/service` This is where you put your business rules in action, It encapsulates and implements all of the use cases of the system,one `service` file can use many repositories.

-### `/cmd`

-This is where your main file is reside.

 ### `/docker`

 This is where your docker files & script that use on docker reside.

 ### `/helper`

 If you need to create some function that can be used on the entire project, you can put your code here.
 This helper function is bonded to your application.

 ### `/pkg`